block-hczhai/block2-preview/docs/source/user/keywords.rst

     Default.
 Using the two-site DMRG algorithm.

 twodot\_to\_onedot
-    Followed by a single number to indicate the sweep iteration when to switch from the two-site DMRG algorithm to the two-site DMRG algorithm.
+    Followed by a single number to indicate the sweep iteration when to switch from the two-site DMRG algorithm to the one-site DMRG algorithm.
 The sweep iteration is counted from zero.

 schedule
     Optional.
 Followed by the word ``default`` or a multi-line DMRG schedule with the last line being ``end``.